-Customising the settings:
+Customising the Settings:

-- This can only be done through the 'no probe connected' screen. - Changes for Default 1 and Default 2 settings cannot be saved.
+- This can only be done through the 'no probe connected' screen.
+To find this screen, disconnect the probe from the patient interface cable and also remove the arterial cable from the rear of the ODM+, if used. - Changes for Default 1 and Default 2 settings cannot be saved.
 A new user would have to be created to save changes: Press [Monitor setup] from the no probe connected screen, then [Select user], [New Profile], [Change name] then customise the settings in both flow mode & pressure mode: - Press [Home], [Monitor setup], [Select user], [User settings] and then alter the parameter boxes.
 Press [Machine settings] for further options.
-Follow the onscreen instructions to make changes.
+Follow the on-screen instructions to make changes.